 About the GWOT Memorial Foundation

-The GWOT Memorial Foundation started with a small group of like-minded veterans and spouses initially led by U.S. Army veteran Andrew Brennan who came together to honor the service and sacrifice of our nation’s military and all who supported them.
+The GWOT Memorial Foundation started with a small group of like minded Patriots consisting of veterans, spouses and friends who came together to honor the service and sacrifice of our nation’s military and all who served in the GWOT.
 In only a few short years of existence, the GWOT Memorial Foundation introduced a Bill that unanimously passed through the House and Senate approving a national war memorial to be built before the fighting was over.
-The Global War on Terrorism Memorial Act became law in August of 2017 after receiving President Trump’s signature.
+The Global War on Terrorism War Memorial Act became law in August of 2017 after receiving President Trump’s signature.
 The law exempts the Global War on Terrorism memorial from a 10-year waiting period by the Commemorative Works Act of 1986 and authorizes GWOTMF to oversee the fundraising, design, and construction of the memorial.

 - Selfless Service